phac-nml/irida/doc/user/tutorials/bio_hansel/index.md

 ![launch-button]

-Once the button is selected you will be redirected to the analysis details page.
+Once the button is selected, you will be redirected to the analysis details page.

 ![analysis-in-progress]